davepinch/pinchy.cc/content/about/about-me.md

 tags:
   - footer
 ---
-Hi, my name is Dave Pinch and this is my *Commonplace Book*.
-It contains notes, snippets, photos, reminders, bookmarks -- anything of interest to me.
-It also serves as my extended memory as I get older.
-Here are some pages about me:

-* I like to find plant [species](/species/) in the [Pacific Northwest](/pacific-northwest/).
-* I like to take photographs with [interesting angles and light patterns](/favorite-photo/).
-* I write [cues](/cue/) to prompt me to take action.
-* I write down [random fragments](/fragment/) to see if they evolve into something.

 By happy accident I follow a [brutalist](/brutalist-web.design/) design philosophy where I focus on structure and content rather than appearance.
 Some time ago I accidentally published the site without stylesheets, revealing a convoluted mess (my CSS was lipstick on a pig).
 I decided to temporarily remove all stylesheets so I could clean up the HTML - and with time came to appreciate the benefits of simplicity.

 Each page of this website represents a single piece of information such as a bookmark or photograph.
 Most pages are published to a flat URL structure where all topics are in the root of the site, e.g.,